ReactiveX/rxdart/README.md

 ## API Overview

-RxDart's Observables extend the Stream class, meaning all methods defined [here](https://api.dartlang.org/stable/1.21.1/dart-async/Stream-class.html#instance-methods) exist on Observables as well.
+RxDart's Observables extend the Stream class, meaning all methods defined [here](https://api.dartlang.org/stable/1.21.1/dart-async/Stream-class.html#instance-methods) exist on RxDart's Observables as well.
 But on top of these, RxDart provides its own API:

 ### Factory Constructors